 Back-to-wall toilets are a clever solution to give the illusion space in a small bathroom while also bringing modern style to create a contemporary look.
-Traditional styles are also now available if you wanted a sleek alternative to a close coupled toilet.
+Traditional styles are also now available if you wanted a sleek alternative to a close coupled toilet for your luxury bathroom design.

 The cistern (sold separately) is hidden behind the toilet pan, either within a toilet unit or concealed by a stud wall.
 If you can't fit it in a stud wall then you might have to build some boxing/false wall or hide in some furniture.
 If fitted into furniture the cistern flush would normally be a push button, as the top fascia is removable.
 However if you are fitting into boxing/false wall, using a flush plate will give easier access to the cistern once fitted.